Our must-haves for on-brand content and add-on assets.

 - Avoid short forms (e.g. info/ org) and use full words instead of numbers or letters (e.g. '4' and 'u')

 These pointers apply to all the content we produce (unless otherwise specified):

-Outline When drafting a fresh piece, we set up an outline before writing a draft that includes a headline, summary, introduction, possible subheadings, images and conclusion.
+It might also help to set up an outline first that includes a tentative headline, summary, introduction, 2-3 possible subheadings to break down the article, images and conclusion.

 They can also be sourced from royalty-free and copyright-free websites such as Unsplash, Pexels, or Pixabay with a link to the source.